rvitancol/InSituType-fork/FAQs.md

 ## Choosing nclust
-We recommend choosing a slightly generous value of nclust, then using refineClusters to condense the resulting clusters.
-For example, if you're running semi-supervised cell typing and you expect to find 5 new clusters, set nclust = 8.
-Or for unsupervised clustering with an expectation of 12 cell types, set nclust = 16.
+We recommend choosing a slightly generous value of `nclust`, then using `refineClusters` to condense the resulting clusters.
+For example, if you're running semi-supervised cell typing and you expect to find 5 new clusters, set `nclust = 8`.
+Or for unsupervised clustering with an expectation of 12 cell types, `set nclust = 16`.
 It's generally easy to tell when two clusters come from the same cell type: they'll be adjacent in UMAP space, and the flightpath plot will show them frequently confused with each other.

 Final note: Insitutype splits big clusters with higher counts more aggressively than other clusters.
 For example, in a tumor study, it will subcluster tumor cells many times before it subclusters e.g. fibroblasts.
 The simplest solution is to increase nclust as needed, then condense the over-clustered cell type as desired.